 The gallbladder is a pear-shaped organ that is situated in your abdomen region.
 Its function is to aid in digestion.
-After eating, bile will be released from the gallbladder which will help in digestion.
-This then reaches the small intestine by passing through small tubular channels.
+After eating, the gallbladder releases bile which will help in digestion.
+Then it reaches the small intestine by passing through small tubular channels.

 Gallbladder surgery is a commonly performed surgery.
-Gallbladder surgery does not affect digestion in a majority of the people.
-It is usually done when gallstones are found in the gallbladder.
+The surgery does not affect digestion in the majority of the people.
+Doctors usually recommend surgery when the stones found in the gallbladder slip into other organs.
 Let us see more about gallstones and understand why they pose a problem.